-Habitat Protection and Management: The programmatic approach of the MSHCP also provides for more effective and cost-efficient protection of Western Riverside County's ecosystems, sensitive species, and biodiversity than the typical approach of project-by-project mitigation.
-Project-by-project mitigation often results in small, fragmented reserves that provide fewer habitat values than the large, interconnected reserve system that RCA and the other Permittees of the MSHCP are building under the MSHCP.
+Habitat Protection and Management: The MSHCP also provides for more effective and cost-efficient protection of Western Riverside County's ecosystems, sensitive species, and biodiversity than the typical approach of project-by-project mitigation.
+Project-by-project mitigation often results in small, fragmented reserves that provide fewer habitat values than the large, interconnected reserve system that RCA and the other Permittees of the MSHCP are building in western Riverside County.